mathsigit/tomcat-deployer/README.md

 # tomcat-deployer
-Deploy WAR in Docker tomcat container
+This REPO would describe how to deploy WAR in Docker tomcat container.
+Before starting the step, please pull the docker image from [dockerhub of tomcat](https://hub.docker.com/_/tomcat?tab=description), and `jdk8-openjdk-slim` would be the default tag of docker image.

 * Step 1.
 Copy the war file to the `dockerfile` directory.
 * Step 2.
 Executing the command: